-Foundation Supportworks dealers have many tools at their disposal to reverse concrete slab settlement and restore the good condition of concrete floors.
-Here are the many ways Sure-Dry, LLC might choose to resolve your floor crack:
+Foundation Supportworks dealers have many tools to reverse concrete slab settlement and restore the condition of concrete floors.
+Here are the many ways Sure-Dry might choose to resolve your floor crack:

-- Push piers: Push piers reach greater depths than any other type of solution, which can sometimes come in handy for restoring concrete slabs and getting rid of cracks in the process.
+- Push piers: Push piers reach greater depths than any other type of solution, which can sometimes help restore concrete slabs and eliminate cracks in the process.

-- Helical piers: Helical piers are suitable for both light and heavy loads, which can make them appropriate for concrete slab settlement and floor crack repair.
+- Helical piers: Helical piers are suitable for both light and heavy loads, making them appropriate for concrete slab settlement and floor crack repair.

-- Slab piers: Occasionally it might be prudent to use concrete slab piers and brackets to transfer the weight of the slab to load-bearing soil and lift and level the concrete.
+- Slab piers: Occasionally, it might be prudent to use concrete slab piers and brackets to transfer the slab's weight to load-bearing soil and lift and level the concrete.

 Looking for foundation slab repair contractors In WI?

-At Sure-Dry, LLC, we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout Wisconsin.
-We provide each of our customers with a free, no obligation slab repair quote, in writing, before any work is done.
+At Sure-Dry, we provide proven solutions for concrete slab floor leveling and other foundation repair solutions to homeowners throughout Wisconsin.
+We give each customer a free, no-obligation slab repair quote in writing before any work is done.
 To schedule your appointment, call or e-mail us today!

-We proudly offer all our foundation repair services in Green Bay, Appleton, Oshkosh, Sheboygan, Fond Du Lac, Wausau, Manitowoc, Neenah, Stevens Point, Wisconsin Rapids and throughout the surrounding areas.
+We proudly offer all our foundation repair services in Green Bay, Appleton, Oshkosh, Sheboygan, Fond Du Lac, Wausau, Manitowoc, Neenah, Stevens Point, Wisconsin Rapids, and surrounding areas.